 (You may cast your vote ahead of time by calling the ERCU office.
 You may only vote once.
 Please submit all early votes by 3/18/21 @ 5pm EST)

 What Chris has to say about running for the Board:

 I am respectfully submitting my name for nomination to the Emergency Responders Credit Union Board of Directors.
-I have experience serving on multiple boards to include the Abbey Park HOA and the Piedmont Regional Trauma Board.
+I have experience serving on multiple boards to include the Abbey Park HOA and the Piedmont Regional Trauma Board and am currently serving as an associate director on the credit union board.
 My educational background includes a Bachelor’s in Fire Administration from Waldorf University and a Master’s in Public Administration from Appalachian State University.
 My work experience has provided me with experience in managing a budget, developing an annual budget, and attending various budget and finance meetings for the Winston-Salem Fire Department Training Division.
 I have also gained experience serving as the ERCU’s Associate Director, which has provided me with the insight and some experience with the ERCU Board of Directors.
-My family includes a wonderful and supportive wife who works for Wake Forest Baptist Medical Center, two beautiful daughters who have provided me with the gray hair, and two beautiful granddaughters who are my focus as I approach retirement.
+My family includes a wonderful and supportive wife who works for Wake Forest Baptist Medical Center, two beautiful daughters, and two beautiful granddaughters who are my focus as I approach retirement.
 I think my experience and education allows me to be well suited for the position of a board member for ERCU.

 – Captain over Training WSFD

 I feel my experience in managing a $125,000 training budget and my education in Public Administration, which included budget and finance, will help me to be a positive and productive board member.
 My goal as a board member would be to focus on the financial stability of our credit union as well as focus on supporting our members.